FreeshardBase/documentation/docs/developer_docs/overview.md

 # Overview

-Your app is made up of two distinct artifacts: a collection of docker images that contains the app itself and a collection of files that describe the app's configuration and metadata.
+Your app is made up of two distinct artifacts: a collection of docker images that contain the runtime logic of the app and a collection of files that describe the app's configuration and metadata.
 Three files make up the metadata: The `docker-compose.yml.template` works like a normal `docker-compose.yml` file, but with optional template variables that are replaced by the Portal when the app is installed.